vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Complementary/complementary-state-machines.md

-## Global
+## Global State Machine

-The Global State Machine is a state machine that computes various constant polynomials used by some of the state machines of the zkEVM.
+The Global State Machine is a type of state machine that computes different constant polynomials used by other state machines of the zkEVM.
 These polynomials are typically used for the distinct lookup arguments that PIL is able to perform.

 At this moment, the Global SM used by the zkEVM is made of: